 Daryl Sidle is a principal with Baxter, Baker, Sidle, Conn & Jones, P.A., a Baltimore law firm.
 The treasurer of the Board of Trustees, he is clerk of the Finance, Audit and Building Committees and also serves on the Executive Committee, the Committee on Trustees and the Joint Nominating Subcommittee.
 He and his wife Sandy are the parents of two Friends alumni.

 Rich Thayer is the managing director of ZTC Consulting, a global consultancy.
-He serves on the Development and Long-Range Plan Committees.
-A member of Stony Run Friends Meeting, where he is active in peace and justice issues.
-He and his wife Martha are the parents of a Friends alumnus.
+He serves on the Development and Long-Range Plan Committees and is a member of Stony Run Friends Meeting, where he is active in peace and justice issues.
+He and his wife Martha have a son, who is a Friends alumnus.

 Meredith van den Beemt